khwaish-byte/24f1002327_git_challenge_lab/README.md

 jupyter notebook forecasting_analysis.ipynb

-Author
+## Author

-Khwaish Jain - LinkedIn
+Khwaish Jain - www.linkedin.com/in/khwaish-jain-3644632b8

-License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.